olehkazban/js-eng-init/bootcamp/tools-for-collaboration-1.md

 > Hint: Add links to your worklog

 1. From Lesson 1
-	* your new repository with 'lesson_1_reflection_promts.txt', 'file.txt', 'update.txt'
+	* your new reflections repository with answers for lesson 1
-	* forked 'asteroid' repository with your fixes
+	* forked 'asteroid' repository with fixes
-	* forked 'pappu-pakia' repository with your fixes
+	* forked 'pappu-pakia' repository with fixes
+1. From Lesson 2
+	* your reflections for lesson 2
+	* 'asteroid' repository with new features and commit history according to lesson 2